NERSC Resource Usage Policies¶

 Tip

-On Jupyter, there is a widget on the lower left-hand side of the JupyterLab UI that shows aggregate memory usage.
+In JupyterLab, there is a widget on the lower left-hand side of the UI that shows aggregate memory usage.

 To access NERSC systems, see Connecting to Login Nodes.